amzn/style-dictionary/docs/architecture.md

 ## 1. Parse the config

 Style Dictionary is a configuration based framework, you tell it what to do in a configuration file.
-Style Dictionary first parses this configuration to know what to do.
+Style Dictionary first parses this [configuration](config.md) to know what to do.

 ## 2. Find all token files

-In your [config](config.md) file you define a `source`, which is an array of file paths.
+In your [config](config.md) file can define `include` and `source`, which are arrays of file paths.
 This tells Style Dictionary where to find your token files.
 You can have them anywhere and in any folder structure as long as you tell Style Dictionary where to find them.

+If there are [custom parsers](parsers.md) defined, Style Dictionary will run those on files the parsers match.
 ## 3. Deep merge token files

 Style Dictionary takes all the files it found and performs a deep merge.
 This allows you to split your token files in any way you like, without worrying about accidentally overriding groups of tokens.
 This gives Style Dictionary a single, complete token object to work from.

 ## 4. Iterate over the platforms

 For each platform defined in your [config](config.md), Style Dictionary will do a few steps to get it ready to be consumed on that platform.
-You don't need to worry about one platform affecting another because everything that happens in a platform is non-destructive
+You don't need to worry about one platform affecting another because everything that happens in a platform is non-destructive.

 ## 4a.
 Transform the tokens